 Parents must provide their student(s) with the required uniform, except in the case of educationally disadvantaged students as provided in the Texas Education Code.
 The Academy may provide a uniform for such students.
 A request for school assistance for purchasing uniforms must be made in writing to the Headmaster and include evidence of the inability to pay.
 Please contact the Office Manager for more information.

-Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms www.dennisuniform.com; (codes VGH for K-5 and VGN for grade 6), whereas other items can be purchased from Old Navy or other vendors.
+Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms www.dennisuniform.com; whereas other items can be purchased from Old Navy or other vendors.
 Please see the note under each item.